Manarola: A Glimpse of Old Italy in Cinque Terre

 In the fall, the basketball-court-sized main square, a short walk up from the harbor, is pleasantly devoid of crowds.
 Little artisan shops share the street with cafes that display a variety of focaccia and pizza in a colorful array behind glass.

-At the other end of a tunnel that leads to the train station, we pick up the “Lover’s Walk,” a picturesque section of the main path that clings to the granite cliffs between Manarola and the town of Riomaggiore to the south.
+At the other end of a tunnel that leads to the train station, we picked up the “Lover’s Walk,” a picturesque section of the main path that clings to the granite cliffs between Manarola and the town of Riomaggiore to the south.

 Couples, hoping to seal their love for eternity, have attached thousands of colorful padlocks to the railings along the way.

-From Riomaggiore, we catch the train to Corniglia, just north of Manarola.
+From Riomaggiore, we caught the train to Corniglia, just north of Manarola.
 Situated on top of a hill that juts into the sea, Corniglia offers long views of the Italian Riviera with an unspoiled, medieval-village backdrop.